What is Anthropology?

 Areas of Expertise

 Our department includes scholars working around the world on diverse topics using a variety of analytical approaches.
-To locate scholars and events by area, topic, and/or theoretical interest please search areas of expertise.
+To locate scholars and events by area, topic, and/or theoretical interest visit our Fields page.

 The Department hosts an annual Clifford Geertz Commemorative Lecture, inaugurated in 2009: